pgotta/Parroty/README.md

   maximum performance"** (set it globally, or just for `python.exe`).
 This stops the GPU from down-clocking when it thinks it's idle.

-With AC power, those two performance settings, and Parroty's own opt-out, the GPU stays pinned whether the window is focused or not.
+With AC power, those performance settings, and the Parroty window kept in the foreground, the GPU should stay pinned.

 ## Memory use on 16 GB machines